viniceosm/vinidex/README.md

 # vinidex

-Class to use easily indexedDB
+Lib to use easily indexedDB

 > IndexedDB is a low-level API for client-side storage of significant amounts of structured data, including files/blobs.